-Н 2 3 4 5 9 7 00 S. O. CSR project or activity identified Sector in which the project is covered Projects or programs: (1) Local area or other (2) Specify the State and district where projects or Programs was undertaken Amount outlay (budget) project or Program wise (Amount in R) Amount spent on the projects or programs subheads: (1) Direct expenditure on projects or programs (2) Overheads (Amount in ?)
-Cumulative expenditure upto the reporting period (Amount in ₹) Amount spent: Direct or through implementing agency N MIF #Innovate2Cultivate Promoting Agriculture Pan India 707,496 1,152,627 1 Through Implemention agency: MIF.
-Created a program to help innovative agrientrepreneurs work on a mew crop and implement their solutions to the new crop and enhance productivity of the crop м Thought Leadership Promoting education India 3,424,000 3,322,749 Through Implemention agency: MIF.
+1 2 3 4 5 9 7 8 S. o CSR project or activity identified Sector in which the project is covered Projects or programs: (1) Local area or other (2) Specify the State and district where projects or Programs was undertaken Amount outlay (budget) project or Program wise (Amount in R) Amount spent on the projects or programs subheads: (1) Direct expenditure on projects or programs (2) Overheads (Amount in ₹) Cumulative expenditure upto the reporting period (Amount in ₹) Amount spent: Direct or through implementing agency N MIF #Innovate2Cultivate Promoting Agriculture Pan India 707,496 1,152,627 Through Implemention agency: MIF.
+Created a program to help innovative agri entrepeneurs workona new crop and implement their solutions to the new crop and enhance productivity of the crop м Thought Leadership Promoting education India 3,424,000 3,322,749 Through Implemention agency: MIF.
 Dissemination of content through various platforms.
-Launched MIF Talkies which is a web series of short online videos that showcase impactfulinovations that are trulytransforming lives, communities, businesses and more.
+Launched MIF Talkies which is a web series of short online videos that showcase impactfulinnovations that are truly transforming lives, communities, businesses and more.
 Launched an exclusive deal with LiveMint to share success stories of the entrepreneurs under MIF Scale up Program.
-4 Innovation Book Promoting Education Pan India 500,000 520,253 Through Implemention agency: MIF.
-This book consists of the scaling up stories of select organisations that have been winners of MIF Awards in the past.
-The main objective of the book is to inspire other innovators and start-up to scale up their businesses by cross pollinating learnings TOTAL (A) TOTAL (A) (B) Education 4,800,000 5,103,805 5,103,805 .
-1 Educate Girls (EG) Promoting Education Udaipur district, Rajasthan Dhar District, Madhya Pradesh 13,432,060 16,432,060 1 Through Implemention agency: Educate Girls EG is a non-governmental organization that holistically tackles issues at the root of gender inequality in India's educational system.
+4 Innovation Book Promoting Education Pan India 500,000 520,253 • Through Implemention agency: MIF.
+This book consists of the scaling up stories of select organisations that have been winners of MIR Awards in the past.
+The main objective of the book is to inspire other innovators and start-up to scale up their businesses by cross pollinating learnings TOTAL (A) L (A) 4,800,000 5,103,805 5,103,805 (B) Edt (B) Education н Educate Girls (EG) Promoting Education Udaipur district, Rajasthan Dhar District, Madhya Pradesh 13,432,060 16,432,060 1 Through Implemention agency: Educate Girls EG is a non-governmental organization that holistically tackles issues at the root of gender inequality in India's educational system.
 With a focus on enrollment, retention and learning, EG aims to provide quality education for all underserved and marginalized girls by mobilizing and leveraging public, private, and community resources to improve access to education and school quality.
-2 Mobile Pathshala Initiative Promoting Education Uttar Pradesh, Madhya Pradesh, Bihar, Chattisgarh and Rajasthan 77,394,543 73,690,832 1 Direct TOTAL (B) L (B) 90,826,603 90,122,892 95,226,697
+2 Mobile Pathshala Initiative Promoting Education Uttar Pradesh, Madhya Pradesh, Bihar, Chattisgarh and Rajasthan 77,394,543 73,690,832 - Direct TOTAL (B) L(B) 90,826,603 90,122,892 95,226,697